January 1, 2021

 Hence newspaper ad rates are increasingly focused on the latter figure, rather than on the very difficult to verify “total readership” number, particularly as the Internet makes the practice of audience measurement and response more of a science than a black art.

-There’s no question in my mind that the single most authoritative report on the state of journalism is The State of the News Media 2008, published last March by the Project for Excellence in Journalism, a non-political, nonpartisan research institute that is part of the Pew Research Center in Washington.
-(The report is available here in sections, with excellent interactive features.
-The full report is comprehensive, totalling more than 160,000 words.)
-It covers most key media: newspapers, television, radio, magazines and online journalism.
-It also identifies trends, marks key indicators and notes areas for further inquiry.
+There’s no question in my mind that the single most authoritative report on the state of journalism is The State of the News Media (not updated in 2020), published by the Project for Excellence in Journalism, a non-political, nonpartisan research institute that is part of the Pew Research Center in Washington.

 Seeking Circulation Equilibrium